GunshipPenguin/lib8080/api.md

 bus in) line is pulled high, and one byte is read from the 8080's data bus into the accumulator.

-Likewise, when when an `OUT` instruction is executed, the contents of the accumulator are placed on the 8080's data bus, the cpu's WR (write) line is pulled low (WR is active low) and the device number to write to is placed on the address bus.
+Similarity, when when an `OUT` instruction is executed, the contents of the accumulator are placed on the 8080's data bus, the cpu's WR (write) line is pulled low (WR is active low) and the device number to write to is placed on the address bus.